 Certain classes of creditors may also be deemed “impaired”, in which the recovery value is less than the creditors’ original prepetition debt value, whereas other classes are “unimpaired” (paid back in full in cash), often in the same or very similar form of consideration as before (i.e., similar debt terms).

-Assuming a successful turnaround is achieved from the Restructuring Process, the upside from the newly-issued equity can be substantially greater than the returns from the Senior Secured Lenders that received new debt as part of the restructuring.
+Assuming a successful turnaround is achieved from the restructuring process, the upside from the newly-issued equity can be substantially greater than the returns from the senior secured lenders that received new debt as part of the restructuring.

-POR Filing Types: Free Fall, Pre-Packs & Pre-Negotiated
+Free Fall, Pre-Packs and Pre-Negotiated POR

 The chosen approach directly influences the complexity of the restructuring process and the time required before a resolution is reached, as well as the total costs incurred.